Set up and Locate.

-They will gather pollen and nectar to supply each egg that they lay until the tunnel is full.
+They will gather pollen and nectar to supply each egg that they lay.

-The larva will eventually change to a pupa and will remain as such until the following year when they emerge as an adult to start the cycle again.
+Each larva will eventually change to a pupa and will remain like that until the following year when they emerge as an adult to start the cycle again.

 Management and maintenance.

 The management of the hive is a matter of personal choice.